mikecbrant/verified-permissions-authorizer/README.md

 ## Deployment considerations and ephemeral environments

-- If you plan to deploy this provider and/or spin up short‑lived ephemeral stacks, see the (Proposed) plan in [docs/vp-14-ephemeral-vp-stacks-plan.md](docs/vp-14-ephemeral-vp-stacks-plan.md) for guidance on orchestration (Pulumi Deployments), naming, regions, and CI/CD.
+- If you plan to deploy this provider and/or spin up short‑lived ephemeral stacks, see [docs/vp-14-ephemeral-vp-stacks-plan.md](docs/vp-14-ephemeral-vp-stacks-plan.md) for a more detailed exploration of possible options.

 ## Cognito + SES